DylanMeeus/springboot_jwt_blog/_posts/2015-03-31-critical-vulnerabilities-in-json-web-token-libraries.md

 ---
 layout: post
 title: "Critical vulnerabilities in JSON Web Token libraries"
-description: "Wich libraries are vulnerable to attacks and how to prevent them."
+description: "Which libraries are vulnerable to attacks and how to prevent them."
 date: 2015-03-31 09:00
 author:
   name: Tim McLean